YargKlnc/Belly-Button-Challenge/README.md

 2. A horizontal bar chart was created with a dropdown menu to display the top 10 OTUs found in that individual.

     o	Sample_values were used as the values for the bar chart.

     o	Otu_ids were used as the labels for the bar chart.

     o	Otu_labels were used as the hovertext for the chart.

 3. A bubble chart was created that displays each sample.

     o	Otu_ids were used for the x values.

     o	Sample_values were used for the y values.

     o	Sample_valueswere used for the marker size.

     o	Otu_ids were used for the marker colors.

     o	Otu_labels were used for the text values.

 4. Displayed the sample metadata, i.e., an individual's demographic information.

 5. Displayed each key-value pair from the metadata JSON object somewhere on the page.

-7. Updated all the plots when a new sample is selected.
+6. Updated all the plots when a new sample is selected.
 Additionally, a layout was created for the dashboard.

-8. Deployed the app to GitHub Pages a free static page hosting service.
+7. Deployed the app to GitHub Pages a free static page hosting service.
 Submitted the links to the deployment and GitHub repo.

-Advanced Challenge Assignment (Optional with no extra points earning)

-Additional task completed:
+* Advanced additional tasks completed:

   •	Adapted the Gauge Chart from https://plot.ly/javascript/gauge-charts/ site. to plot the weekly washing frequency of the individual.

   •	The example gauge code was modified to account for values ranging from 0 through 9.

   •	Updated the chart whenever a new sample is selected.

-Details:
+* Details:

 •	Console.log was used inside of JavaScript code to see what the data looks like at each step.